-Your highest expenses will likely be accommodation and private schooling.
-Luckily, if you are moving to Angola for work, your employer often partially or fully subsidises these costs.
-Without such an arrangement, you should budget carefully to ensure you can afford these essentials.
+The cost of living in Angola can be higher than you might expect.
+Your highest expenses will likely be accommodation and private schooling, whereas local produce and some activities are generally affordable.
+Luckily, if you are moving to Angola for work, employers will often subsidise housing and schooling costs.
+If you don’t have such an arrangement, you’ll have to budget carefully to ensure you can afford the essentials.

 Cost of accommodation in Angola

-The high cost of accommodation in Angola is due to a notable gulf between supply and demand.
-Low supply and a lack of secure housing have driven up rental prices.
+The cost of renting accommodation in Angola is high, thanks to a notable gulf between supply and demand.
+Most expats live in the capital, Luanda, where the limited availability of secure housing has driven up rental prices.
 Nevertheless, most expats will have their accommodation provided and paid for by their employers.
 If not, factoring this cost in during your salary negotiations is essential.

 Cost of transport in Angola

-The cost of transport in Angola can vary considerably, depending on the method and distance.
-While public transport is affordable, the system is not without issues: overcrowding and irregular service can make it an unreliable choice.
+The cost of transport in Angola can vary considerably, depending on the mode and distance.
+While public transport is affordable, the system is not without issues: overcrowding and irregular service make it an unattractive option for most expats.

 Cost of groceries in Angola

-Shopping for groceries in Angola can be pricier than you might expect, especially for imported goods.
-Local markets are a popular choice for fresh fruits, vegetables, and locally sourced meats, which tend to be reasonably priced.
+Shopping for groceries in Angola can be surprisingly pricey, especially for imported goods.
+Local markets are a popular choice for fresh fruits, vegetables, and meats, which tend to be reasonably priced.

 If you are accustomed to Western-brand products, you may find these significantly costlier due to import taxes and logistical challenges.
-For this reason, you might adjust your diet to incorporate more locally produced foods, which are more cost-effective and support the local economy.
+Incorporating more locally sourced produce is the more affordable choice.

 Cost of entertainment and eating out in Angola